sensu/sensu-docs/content/sensu-go/5.8/installation/auth.md

 Sensu requires username and password authentication to access the [Sensu dashboard][1], [API][8], and command line tool ([sensuctl][2]).
 For Sensu's [default user credentials][3] and more information about configuring Sensu role based access control, see the [RBAC reference][4] and [guide to creating users][5].

-In addition to built-in RBAC, Sensu includes [enterprise-only][6] support for authentication using external authentication providers.
+In addition to built-in RBAC, Sensu includes [license-activated][6] support for authentication using external authentication providers.
 Sensu currently supports Microsoft Active Directory and standards-compliant Lightweight Directory Access Protocol tools like OpenLDAP.

-**ENTERPRISE ONLY**: Authentication providers in Sensu Go require an enterprise license.
-To activate your enterprise license, see the [getting started guide][6].
+**LICENSED TIER**: Unlock authentication providers in Sensu Go with a Sensu license.
+To activate your license, see the [getting started guide][6].

 ## Managing authentication providers